Drew Blickensderfer: Racing career

 Blickensderfer moved to Richard Childress Racing in 2012 to be the crew chief for Jeff Burton.
 However, after the organization struggled as a whole, he resigned from the position after the TUMS Fast Relief 500, heading to Richard Petty Motorsports to crew chief for Marcos Ambrose for the remainder of the season as well as 2013.
 Blickensderfer was replaced by Shane Wilson as Burton's crew chief.

 Blickensderfer was replaced by Kevin Manion as crew chief of the No. 9 on May 5, 2015.
-He was a crew chief for Jeb Burton in the Xfinity Series before JGL Racing ceased operations in the middle of the 2016 season.
+He was a crew chief for Jeb Burton in the Xfinity Series before Richard Petty Motorsports ceased its Xfinity operations in the middle of the 2016 season.

 Blickensderfer recently served as the crew chief for Michael McDowell in the Cup Series.
 On February 14, 2021, Blickensderfer won his second Daytona 500 as crew chief for Michael McDowell.

 On December 17, 2021, FRM announced that Blickensderfer had left the team.

-On January 4, 2022 Drew was introduced as the crew chief for the No. 10 Stewart-Haas Ford driven by Aric Almirola.
+On January 4, 2022, Blickensderfer was introduced as the crew chief for the Stewart–Haas Racing No. 10 Ford driven by Aric Almirola.
+On December 13, it was announced that Blickensderfer will continue serving as the crew chief of the No. 10 in 2024, with Noah Gragson replacing Almirola, who departed for a part-time ride driving the No. 20 for Joe Gibbs Racing in the Xfinity Series.

+On December 16, 2024, it was announced that Blickenderfer will return to FRM as the crew chief of the No. 4 car, driven by Gragson.

 Personal life

 Blickensderfer was born in Mount Zion, Illinois, the son of a high school basketball coach and neighbor of former Mt.
 Zion Classmate Justin Denton.
 He was a wrestler in high school and attended the University of Indiana as a walk on.
 He had two surgeries during his first year of college and decided to change to Division III college Millikin University, where he became a highly ranked wrestler in the lowest division of college sports.
-On December 31, 2018 he married Lori Michaels, the former Chief Digital Officer of The Economist Group.
+On December 31, 2018, he married Lori Michaels, the former Chief Digital Officer of The Economist Group.
 He is nicknamed "Blick", because he says, "people just call me Blick, it's just a lot easier."